kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

   - You can remove blockers during colonizing!
 - Good first buildings: Gene Clininics, Robot Factory
 - Clerks are not very good
+- Designations
+  - Urban World is good because it reduces building upkeep (including special resources for advanced buildings)
+  - Mining World not only boosts mining but also Special Resources
+  - Factory/Forge world forces industry districts to only have jobs of their type instead of 1 Artisan and 1 Metallurgist
   - Tech World Designation is quite useless: Researcher upkeep is too little to be worth it, better boost your secondary infrastructure on Research worlds
 - Don't build more than you need/can work
+  - But: New Colonies have high immigration pull (until 10 pops) so it's might be worth to have 5-6 open jobs
 - Districts
   - City / Industry is unlimited
   - other districts depend on features